zioproto/hadoop-swift-tutorial/Readme.md

   </property>
 ```

-You Hadoop distribution already contains a jar with the `org.apache.hadoop.fs.swift.snative.SwiftNativeFileSystem` class.
+Your Hadoop distribution already contains a jar with the `org.apache.hadoop.fs.swift.snative.SwiftNativeFileSystem` class.
 You should find it at this location:

     /usr/lib/hadoop/hadoop-2.7.1/share/hadoop/tools/lib/hadoop-openstack-2.7.1.jar